jsdelivr/api/README.md

 # Public CDNs API

-The JSDelivr API provides a queryable interface for accessing information about the libraries hosted by major CDN's, the API is free to use and imposes no rate limit on the end user.
+The jsDelivr API provides an interface for accessing information about the libraries hosted by major CDN's, it's free to use and imposes no rate limits.

-Currently supporting the following CDN's:
+Currently supports the following CDN's:

 - `jsdelivr`
 - `cdnjs`